The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Merrill Edge charges $6.95 per stock trade which is $1.95 more than TradeStation Securities which charges customers $5.00 per trade.
-With options, the base fees charged are $6.95 (Merrill Edge) and $5.00 (TradeStation Securities).
+Looking at trading options, TradeStation Securities's base fee is $5.00 while Merrill Edge's is $6.95.
 Each option contract then costs $0.75 at Merrill Edge and $0.50 at TradeStation Securities.
 Note that some brokers charge a per-share fee instead of a flat-fee commission.
 For a full breakdown of commissions, read our online broker reviews

 For our next comparison of these two brokers, being able to trade the way you want is a must.
-TradeStation Securities supports Stock Trading, Options Trading, Mutual Funds and Futures Trading while Merrill Edge supports Stock Trading, Options Trading and Mutual Funds.
-When it comes to mutual funds, Merrill Edge offers its clients access to 7649 different mutual funds while TradeStation Securities has 4854 available funds, a difference of 2,795.
-Commission free ETFs can also be a nice plus, which for investors means access to 0 commission free ETFs at both brokers.
+TradeStation Securities offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Merrill Edge offers Stock Trading, Options Trading and Mutual Funds.
+When it comes to mutual funds, TradeStation Securities boasts an offering of 4951 mutual funds compared to Merrill Edge's 3688 available funds.
+Commission free ETFs can also be a nice plus, which in this case means trading a possible 0 commission free ETFs at both brokers.

 Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-TradeStation Securities has virtual trading, Merrill Edge doesn't.
-For mobile trading, Both Merrill Edge and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
+TradeStation Securities offers virtual trading while Merrill Edge does not.
+For mobile trading, Merrill Edge and TradeStation Securities both have a iPhone App, iPad App and Android App.
 Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at TradeStation Securities can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, TradeStation Securities finished with awards Best in Class - Platforms & Tools in 2017, while Merrill Edge came up with Best in Class - Research.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Merrill Edge while TradeStation Securities offers customers none of these.
+On the whole, when it comes to tools, research, and mobile trading, TradeStation Securities posted awards Best in Class - Platforms & Tools in 2018, while Merrill Edge found itself with Best in Class - Research.